B-UMMI/chewBBACA/README.md

 Typing (wg/cgMLST) schemas, providing an allele calling algorithm based on Blast Score Ratio that can be run in multiprocessor settings and a set of functions to visualize and validate allele variation in the loci.

+chewBBACA performs the schema creation and allele calls on complete or draft genomes resulting from de novo assemblers.

 A preprint of this work with the title "**chewBBACA: A complete suite for gene-by-gene schema creation and strain identification**" is available in [BioRxiv](https://www.biorxiv.org/content/early/2017/10/23/173146)

-chewBBACA runs over complete or assembled genomes, sequenced strains need to be assembled first to be used.

 ---------
 ## Check the [wiki pages](https://github.com/B-UMMI/chewBBACA/wiki) ...